 Christmas in the Park is not only a great, free event for families and friends to enjoy during the holiday season, but also benefits the community and local businesses.
 Christmas in the Park is an anchor event during the holiday season.
 It brings families of all different backgrounds to Downtown San Jose, and from there, they decide where they want to go to dinner, or what show they want to see.
 This event is great for the economy because it brings so much business to local companies, restaurants, and attractions.

-Over 700,000 people visit the park every year, with at least half of those visitors stopping at a local restaurant or attraction to indulge in some holiday spirit.
+Over hundreds of thousands of people visit the park every year, with at least half of those visitors stopping at a local restaurant or attraction to indulge in some holiday spirit.

 There are many other ways that Christmas in the Park branches out to the community.
 For instance, Christmas in the Park participates in various community events throughout the year that gets visitors and residents more involved.
 The community can see Christmas in the Park driving a train float down the road during the Rose, White and Blue Parade on the fourth of July!
 In addition, Christmas in the Park has been a sponsor of Bark in the Park and the Rotary Club's Downtown Fireworks display.